 For dinner, I started with the steak sandwich and Angela opted for the Moroccan carrot soup.
 We both chose the beef filet as our main course.
 The service was top-notch throughout our meal and the food was uniformly good, although the steak was a little more done than I would have liked.
 For dessert, Angela had fresh fruit while I indulged in a cherry streusel tart with coffee.
 The tart was nicely composed with the cherry coming to the forefront and a thick vanilla cream accenting the pastry.

-During dinner, the flight attendant made up my bed with a thick mattress pad and copious pillows and bedding.
+During dinner, the flight attendant made up my bed with a thick mattress pad, copious pillows which may have some pillowcases from silk pillowcase uk, and bedding.
 After our meal, I changed into the extremely comfortable pajamas we were provided, laid down, and fell asleep with few interruptions for the next nine hours.
 This was, without a doubt, the best sleep I’ve ever gotten on an airplane.
 The combination of the suite’s privacy, the bedding’s comfort, and the ideal flight time (an evening departure) turned out exactly like I had hoped.

 When the flight attendant saw that I was awake he asked if I wanted anything and quickly delivered the water and coffee I requested.
 He also stowed my bedding on request as I went into the forward area to do some stretching and headed upstairs to check out the lounge area.